Dan Pulcrano: Online entrepreneurship

 As the newspaper group flourished, Pulcrano launched one of Silicon Valley's first online community portals.
 In 1993, as a board member of the Association of Alternative Newsweeklies, he wrote a paper "The Alternative Press at the Crossroads: Will We Be Players in the New Information Age Or Road Kill on the Digital Highway?"
 That same year, he launched LiveWire, an early online player offering email, newsgroups, networking and live chatrooms.

 The following year, he launched Boulevards New Media, with the stated intention of "inventing the local media of the future".
 The company is built around a Pulcrano's portfolio of "cityname.com" Web domains, including Seattle.com, SanFrancisco.com, LosAngeles.com, Philadelphia.com and more than 100 others – including 20 of the nation's top 30 markets."Urbanview Closes, Staff Shifts to Boulevards" (2002) Boulevards has never been sold, acquired, venture-funded or taken public.

 Pulcrano served as chairman of the board of Associated Cities, LLC for two years in 2006 and 2007.
 He continues to write and oversee operations in both his newspaper and online ventures.

 Other ventures

 Pulcrano used SXSW as an inspiration for a technology and arts festival in Silicon Valley, C2SV.
 Pulcrano also chairs the San Jose Downtown Association's marketing, dining and arts committee, where he has sought to revitalize downtown San Jose.

+He is also the owner and operator of Music in the Park (San Jose), and annual concert series held in San Jose's Plaza de César Chávez.